 The Dan Reed Network

-This was the catalyst for the long journey that Dan has taken, bringing him back in 2008 where he belongs, writing and performing new music with experiences wth the “rock star image” behind him.
-In the 1990’s he started an independent record company in his hometown of Portland, Oregon to help promote local Northwest bands, while at the same time studying acting.
-Dan was cast in a number of plays and small role’s in television and film projects, and was given great reviews for his performances, which gave him confidence to take it to the next logical step – screenplay writing.
+In the 1990’s Dan started an independent record company in his hometown of Portland, Oregon to help promote local Northwest bands, while at the same time studying acting.
+Dan was cast in a number of plays and small role’s in television and film projects, and was given positive reviews for his performances which gave him confidence to take it to the next logical step – screenplay writing.
 ‘Zigzag’, a script penned by Dan, caught the eye of a local production company in Portland and was produced in 1997 with Mr. Reed playing the leading role.
 The film reached the Top 20 in Billboard’s home video rental category.

-Reed took a long hiatus from the music business and spent 4 years in Northern India and Jerusalem, living in a Tibetan Monastery and studying religions while in the Middle East.
-Coming back to music in 2009 he now performs extensively throughout Europe and the United States, and has recently performed at the ‘Sweden Rock Festival’ and England’s ‘Download Festival’.
+Reed took a long hiatus from the music business in early 2003 and spent 4 years in Northern India and Jerusalem, living in a Tibetan Monastery and studying religions while in the Middle East.
+Coming back to music in 2009 he now performs extensively throughout Europe and the United States, both with his solo band and DRN and has in recent years performed at the ‘Sweden Rock Festival’ and England’s ‘Download Festival’ twice.